The Testosterone Curse (Part 1)

 "It's His Testosterone Talking"

-Women who've become cynical about men's motives have frequently claimed that their brain can be found between their legs.
-To get a bit more specific, I might add that this brain can be located directly in the testes--the male's "testosterone factory."
+Women who've become cynical about men's motives have frequently claimed that a man's brain can be found between his legs.
+To get a bit more specific, I might add that this brain can be located directly in the testes—the male's "testosterone factory."
 Aside from any confounding psychological factors, what primarily determines a man's sexual appetite is, pure and simply, the amount of testosterone (T) in his system.
 And if his T-levels are high, expect him to show tendencies to objectify, demean, or exploit the opposite sex.

-Generally speaking, our sex drive--or libido--is defined by how much testosterone we produce.
-And this is true for both sexes, although on average men secrete at least ten times as much of this chemical as do women.
+Generally speaking, our sex drive—or libido—is defined by how much testosterone we produce.
+And this is true for both sexes, although on average men secrete at least 10 times as much of this chemical as do women.
 And while it's certainly true that for women a little testosterone goes a long way, it does appear that men generally have a stronger, more irrepressible sex drive than do their female counterparts.